rvbug/cookie-ml/README.md

 # Approches

-There are couple of ways you can use this project.
+There are couple of ways you can use this.

 1. make & Makefile